GenieFramework/Genie.jl/docs/content/Working_with_Genie_apps/index.md

 So far so good, but what if we want to update the books we have already uploaded?
 It would be nice to add those missing covers.
 We need to add a bit of functionality to include editing features.

 First things first - let's add the routes.
-Please add these two new route definitions to the `config/routes.jl` file:
+Please add these two new route definitions to the `routes.jl` file:

 ```julia
 route("/bgbooks/:id::Int/edit", BooksController.edit)